26. Command Line Utilities¶

 Several command line utilities which are provided with FreeNAS® are demonstrated in this section.

-The following utilities can be used for benchmarking and performance testing:
+These utilities are used for benchmarking and performance testing:

 - Iperf: used for measuring maximum TCP and UDP bandwidth performance